 These Vanilla Protein Muffins are soft, moist and flavorful.
-They are made with pea protein and a few other simple Paleo ingredients.
-In addition, these low carb protein muffins are gluten free, grain free, dairy free and low in added sugar.
+They are made with pea protein and a few other simple paleo ingredients.
+In addition, these low carb protein muffins are made without banana and are gluten free and dairy free.

-These vanilla protein muffins may not look like much, but they taste amazing!
+These low carb vanilla protein muffins may not look like much, but they taste amazing!

 They have the perfect texture - fluffy, light and moist.
 Furthermore, these protein muffins have a delicious vanilla flavor.